ohboh/ocellus/README.md

-# ocellus
-A horror game without graphics
+# this game does not exist